qbammey/synthbuster/readme.md

 ## 🏋️ Training a model (fixed config)

-To train a model with a specific configuration (no Optuna search):
+To train a model with a specific configuration:

 1. Prepare a configuration file (JSON or joblib).
    Example `config.json`: